Nader Davoodi

 Nader Davoodi (نادر داوودی; born 9 January 1963) is an Iranian photojournalist.
 For the past two decades, he has been working to produce ethnographically detailed works that document a critical period in contemporary Iranian history.
 He is the first Iranian sports photographer to cover the FIFA World Cup (USA 1994), and his photo of Yordan Lechkov's goal against Germany won him the best sports picture of the year award in the annual Iranian sport's photo contest.

 Career

-His coverage of the 12th Asian Games (Hiroshima 1994) is a precious collection of the games & sidelines of the most important Asian sports event, while 1994, 1998 & 2006 World Cups in the US, France & Germany were covered as the most important international sport occasions.
+His coverage of the 12th Asian Games (Hiroshima 1994) is a collection of the games and sidelines of the most important Asian sports event, while 1994, 1998 & 2006 World Cups in the US, France & Germany were covered as the most important international sport occasions.
 In 2000, he covered the Sydney Olympic Games, publishing a book entitled Sydney 2000.
-The book includes the most amazing sidelines covering different nationalities in exceptional moments of happiness & passion.
+The book includes the most notable sidelines covering different nationalities in significant personal moments.

 He is a founding member of The International Soccer Cartoon Contest, held in 1999 for the first time.